-The concerns about Cymbalta withdrawal, Cymbalta addiction, and the drug in general cover a wide range of topics, which are addressed in the FAQ’s below.
-These discuss how to get off Cymbalta, the drug’s mechanics of action upon the brain and body, interactions with other substances that one should be aware of, Cymbalta side effects, pregnancy-specific data, and several other important health issues to be considered when seeking Cymbalta withdrawal treatment.
+The concerns about Cymbalta withdrawal, Cymbalta addiction, and the drug, in general, cover a wide range of topics, which we will aim to address in the FAQ’s below.
+We will discuss how to get off Cymbalta, plus the drug’s mechanism of action upon the brain and body, and interactions with other substances that one should be aware of.
+Also, the information below covers Cymbalta side effects, pregnancy-specific data, and more.

 An SNRI type of antidepressant can often produce unexpected adverse effects, despite any failure on the part of the drug manufacturer to fully and clearly disclose these to the consumer.
 Anyone considering taking such a drug is well advised to research the matter thoroughly so that the most optimally informed decisions can be made.
 Perhaps Cymbalta alternative treatment should also be discussed, as well as drug-free remedies for mental unease.

-If you are currently taking Cymbalta or a similar SNRI medication, are suffering from Cymbalta addiction or dependence, or Cymbalta side effects, and are considering tapering off Cymbalta or any similar antidepressant drug, please remember the strong FDA warning against abrupt Cymbalta cessation.
-Stopping cymbalta all at once is definitely a health risk and should not be done, except of course in the case of Serotonin Syndrome, a specialized case, which is outlined further below.
+If you are currently taking Cymbalta or a similar SNRI medication, are suffering from Cymbalta addiction or dependence, or Cymbalta side effects, and are considering getting off Cymbalta or any similar antidepressant drug, please remember the strong FDA warning against abruptly stopping Cymbalta.2,5 Stopping Cymbalta all at once is definitely a health risk and should not be done, except of course in the case of Serotonin Syndrome, a specialized case, which is outlined further below.

-Please use the data here freely in coordination with your primary caregivers, to assist you in the information gathering phase, which is essential to successfully planning your Cymbalta withdrawal treatment.
+Please use the data here freely in coordination with your primary caregivers, to assist you in the information-gathering phase, which is essential to successfully plan your Cymbalta withdrawal treatment.
 It is possible to stop taking Cymbalta with a minimum of discomfort.
 It can be easier to do once a person learns important details about how to get off Cymbalta, some of which information is below.

 Some off-label uses for Cymbalta (duloxetine) in the USA include: